Administrative Departments

 - Training on submitting KERs

-- Processing non gift cash and checks
+- Processing non-gift cash and checks

-- Opening/closing new accounts for faculty and staff
+- Opening/closing/maintaining accounts for faculty and staff

-- Scheduling for Finance team
+- Scheduling for finance team

 - Assisting with internal controls to ensure compliance

-- Running monthly reports for faculty and staff
+- Running monthly reports for faculty and staff accounts

 - Processing journal entries to make corrections and transfer funding